kcghost/busyrc/README.md

 2. Local startup script

-   Minirc will run /etc/rc.local on boot if the file exists and has the executable bit set.
+   Busyrc will run /etc/rc.local on boot if the file exists and has the executable bit set.
 This allows the user to run commands in addition to the basic startup that busyrc provides.
 This is a good place to load modules if udev does not detect that they should be loaded on boot.